-With the extreme snow and cold we've recently experienced here in the Twin Cities, our team of experts wanted to share their tips on what you should do as a homeowner to prepare your house for the worst winter weather conditions.
+With the extreme snow and cold we've come to expect during Minnesota winters, our team shares their tips on what you can do as a homeowner to prepare your house for the worst winter weather conditions.

-Take care of your water pipes.
-Open cabinet doors under sinks, and don’t forget to check on pipes to your washing machine in the laundry room.
-Insulating hot water pipes can also help deliver warmer water with the added benefit of energy savings.
+Avoid the stress of burst pipes this winter.
+Open cabinet doors under sinks, and check on pipes connected to your washing machine in the laundry room.
+Insulating hot water pipes can help deliver warmer water with the added benefit of energy savings.
 Experts also recommend you allow your faucets to drip very slowly during extremely cold temperatures.
 Single control faucets should drip with the lever set in the middle.

-Limit your natural gas usage.
-Your shower time should be shortened to 15 minutes or less to help reduce your natural gas and water bill.
+Shorten your shower time to 15 minutes or less to help reduce your natural gas and water bill.
 Be sure to check the temperature setting on your water heater—it should be set at no higher than 120 degrees.
 And during your shower, don’t turn on the overhead vent if you have one.
 Let the steam build up so it stays warm in the bathroom after you turn off the water!